 Every year I hear the same old story about deer hunting.
 Some call it murder and some call it “survival of the fittest”.
 Some call it dangerous while others say it is safe when done properly.
-The truth is, hunters that follow the rules and regulations are a natural and important part of wildlife management System.
+The truth is, hunters that follow the rules and regulations are a natural and important part of the wildlife management system.
 Hunting is an important balance between man and beast.

 Although the hunting concept may seem to be dangerous, responsible hunters can make a difference.
 Over 90 percent of all hunting accidents are usually the hunter or a member of his or her party.
 Hunters that have been trained properly and follow safe hunting practices minimize this risk.